Introduction

 Understanding the Shipping Workstation:

-A shipping workstation is a designated space where all the magic happens – the processing, packaging, and dispatching your products to customers.
+A shipping workstation is a designated space where all the magic happens—the processing, packaging, and dispatching of your products to customers.
 It’s like a command center for your shipping operations.
-Whether running a small online store or a large-scale warehouse, having the proper shipping workstation can make a difference.
+Whether you run a small online store or a large-scale warehouse, having the proper shipping workstation can make a difference.

 Critical Components of a Shipping Workstation: